 From the very beginning of my symptoms I have been convinced that there is an autoimmune-caused quotient of the overall problem.
 While I have had several blood tests to rule out autoimmune inner ear disease (AIED) and other commonly known autoimmune issues that can cause the symptoms I have, none of them have come up as positive and so none of them have produced results that I found useful.

-I remain convinced that there is an autoimmune-related cause for my symptoms in spite of there being any evidence to back up this belief of mine.
+I remain convinced that there is an autoimmune-related cause for my symptoms in spite of there being no evidence to back up this belief of mine.
 Betahistine and guaifenesin added to the treatments that I already undergo for hypertension seem to be the most useful medications at preventing ear pressure and vertigo.
 I can’t get past these facts.
 An allergy treatment and the most common Meniere’s treatment in the world are the two drugs that produce the best results for me aside from just basic rest and exercise.
 This has to mean something.